Vyral/base-template/_posts/2020-03-12-who-is-responsible-for-keeping-your-home-show-ready.md

 {% include youtube.html %}

-&nbsp;If you don’t live in a home that you have listed for sale, who is responsible for keeping the home show-ready?
-Here are my thoughts.
+<p style="text-align: center;"><em>If you don’t live in a home that you have listed for sale, who is responsible for keeping the home show-ready?
+Here are my thoughts.</em></p>

 If your for-sale home is still showing, you’ll want it to be in tip-top shape to impress potential buyers.
 But if you’ve moved out of town, dropping by to tidy up isn’t always feasible.
 So whose shoulders do those maintenance tasks fall on?